How to claim for inland items

 The simplest way to make a claim for loss, part loss, damage or delay to a letter or parcel posted to an address in the UK is via our online claim form.
-Alternatively you can submit it by completing a 'Lost, damaged or delayed inland mail claim form' known as a P58.1 Before submitting a claim please read the below carefully.
+Before submitting an online claim please read all of the below.

 When to claim

 - We cannot accept a claim for loss unless 15 working days or more have passed since the item was due to be delivered (10 working days for Royal Mail Special Delivery Guaranteed by 1pm™ items).

 - Claims for loss, part loss or damage must be made within 80 calendar days of the date they were posted.